VivekYadavDeveloper/News-App/README.md

 # Today Headline.

-A new Flutter project.
+A New Flutter Project Made With Lots Of Love This App Is "Made In Collaboration With @TheAmazingDeveloper.
-Which Is Made For Only Indian Peoples.In This News App We Are Showing Only Indain Latest News.
+This App Is Made In India.In This App Showing The World Top Headlines.
-It's Still In Progress I Lauched It ASAP In Playstore.
+The App Is Still In Progress I Lauched It ASAP In Playstore.

 ## Getting Started